-I

 Representing:

 Declare that the conditions of the EMP were brought to my attention and that I have read and understood the contents of this Environmental Management Plan as prepared by EnviroAfrica, of which a copy has been made available to me.

 Site:

 Date:

-I also declare that I understand my responsibility in terms of enforcing and implementing the Environmental Specifications as set out in this Environmental Management Plan.
+I also declare that I understand my responsibility in terms of enforcing and implementing the Environmental Specifications as set out in this Environmental Management Programme.

-I also undertake to inform all persons under my supervision of these specifications and the contents of the Environmental Management Plan.
+I also undertake to inform all persons under my supervision of these specifications and the contents of the Environmental Management Programme.

 Signed:

 Place:

 Date:

-Witness 1:
+Witness 1 l:

+PAGE ii RUSTENBERG WINES